 Smoking is as bad for your eyes as it is for the rest of your body.
 Research has linked smoking to an increased risk of developing age-related macular degeneration, cataract, and optic nerve damage, all of which can lead to blindness.

 Tobacco smoke contains more than 7,000 chemicals.
 About 70 of them are known to cause cancer.
 Smoking cigarettes is the number-one risk factor for lung cancer.
-But, smoking can cause cancer almost anywhere in your body, including your:
+But, smoking can affect your entire body, and is known to cause cancer in the:

 There is no such thing as a safe cigarette.
 People who smoke any kind of cigarette are at an increased risk for smoking-related diseases.
 Although it is no longer legal to sell light cigarettes, people who smoked light cigarettes in the past are likely to have inhaled the same amount of toxic chemicals as those who smoked regular cigarettes.
 They remain at high risk of developing smoking-related cancers and other diseases.
 Learn more about light cigarettes.

 Cigar and pipe smoke, like cigarette smoke, contains toxic and cancer-causing chemicals that are harmful to both smokers and non-smokers.
-Cigar and pipe smoking causes cancers of the:
+Cigar and pipe smoking causes:

 If you smoke cigars daily, you are at increased risk for developing heart disease and lung diseases such as emphysema.
 Learn more about cigars and pipes.